Shamkhalate of Tarki: History

+16th–17th centuries

 Relations with Russia

 In 1556 diplomatic relations with the Moscow state were set.
 The peaceful embassy of shamkhal brought Ivan the Terrible a number of rich gifts, one of which was extraordinary: an elephant, not seen up to that time in Moscow.
 Shamkhal's envoy to Russia had no success as in 1557 prince Temruk Idar of Kabardia asked Ivan the Terrible to help him against the raids of shevkalski tsar (shamkhal), Crimean khan and the Turks.
 Ivan the Terrible sent his general Cheremisov who took over Tarki but decided not to remain there.

 Russian fortresses

 In 1566 prince Matlov of Kabarda asked the Moscow tsar to put a fortress at the confluence of the Sunzha and Terek.
 For the construction of the fortress "came princes Andrew Babichev and Peter Protasiev with many people, guns and musket".
 In 1567 trying to prevent the Russians to build their stronghold at the mouth of the Sunzha, Budai-shamkhal and his son Surkhay were killed on the battlefield as evidenced by their tombstones at the cemetery of shamkhals in Gazi-Kumukh.

 In 1569 prince Chopan, son of Budai-shamkhal, was elected shamkhal.
 Territory of Chopan-shamkhal in the north extended beyond Terek river and adjoined the Khanate of Astrakhan.
 In the west his territory included part of Chechnya up to Kabarda.
 In the south, territories of Chopan-shamkhal extended "up to Shemakha itself" according to I. Gerber.

 In 1570 Chopan-shamkhal jointly with Turks and Crimeans undertook an expedition to capture Astrakhan.
 The city was not taken and the army retreated to Azov but then invaded Kabarda.
 Despite the demolition of the Sunzha fortress the Russian advance to the Caucasus by the end of the 1580s recommenced.

 In 1588, the Russian authorities at the mouth of the Terek founded the fortress of Terki, also known as the Terek Fortress.
 Terki became the main stronghold of the Russian army in northern Dagestan.